muffpy/symbolic-differentiator/README.md

 # Symbolic Differentiator

-An implementation of Differential Calculus to illustrate symbol manipualtion and data abstraction.
+An implementation of Differential Calculus to illustrate symbol manipulation and data abstraction.

-### Differentiation with abstract data
+## Differentiation with abstract data
 We first define a differentiation algorithm that operates on abstract objects such as “sums,” “products,” and “variables” without worrying about how these are to be represented.